 ”Hey, should we close the curtains?” asks a board member of Aalto University Business Students (KY) who carries around a plastic scepter with a cardboard ruby sitting on top.

 It’s an October evening at Espilä, one of KY’s official premises.
 KY’s new secretariat has begun its term in the beginning of fall, and it is now time for the office staff to get to know each other over a relaxed office crawl.
 And as is customary for student events, this evening, too, has been given a theme: ”Office Crawl Empire Edition: The British Imperium and Its Colonies”.
 A few people are dressed as animals, and some have crafted themselves a sea captain or colonial lord’s hat from paper or cardboard.
-A printed image of a mound of ivory lies on a wooden table.
-Taped on its top is a picture of one of the board members.

 The idea is to go around the office workstations while completing different playful tasks.
 At one of the offices you can watch Downton Abbey and drink boozy tea.
 In the secretary general’s office, the task is to come up with the most insulting jokes you can think of.
 The more outrageous the joke, the more drink you are offered with.
 The jokes are documented in a text file that is presented to me at the office the next day – this time I am told that the task was to come up with the crappiest and most racist joke.
 According to one office worker, the worst – that is, the best – joke had to do with an Indian person, a cow and sex.